Cult of Pedagogy Search

 This Edutopia video shows how one school has set up a system they call Reteach and Enrich, where time is built into the schedule every day to reteach students who haven’t met learning targets or provide enrichment activities for those who have.
 Watching this process in action makes it really clear HOW to make it work:

-Below, second grade teacher Robert Pronovost shows how he uses two separate online programs, Planet Turtle and Dreambox, to meet students’ individual needs in 2nd grade math (Teaching Channel):
+Below, second grade teacher Robert Pronovost shows how he uses two separate online programs, Planet Turtle and Dreambox, to meet students’ individual needs in 2nd grade math:

-Finally, this Teaching Channel video shows how Mary Vagenas uses Learning Menus to differentiate in her 7th grade Social Studies class:
+Finally, this video shows how Mary Vagenas uses Learning Menus to differentiate in her 7th grade Social Studies class:

 Step 3: Gather Differentiation Tools